GlebNetstar/Symfony2/FormSchemaBundle/README.md

-Form schema bundle 1 (Build relations between selectboxes)
+Form schema bundle 1 (build relations between entity selectboxes)
 ========

  This bundle allow to add schema to any form, which has relative entities, described as "entity" types.